Triplets, Quadruplets, Quintuplets, Sextuplets or More!

 Are you expecting three, four or more babies?
 Congratulations!
 No doubt your first reaction on hearing this news was shock and disbelief.
 Don't worry — you're not alone!

-Around 80-90 sets of HOMs are born in Australia each year.
+The Australian Bureau of Statistics reports that in 2012, there were 4,480 confinements resulting in a multiple birth; of these, 59 were triplets.
 Every one of these families has wondered at some stage about how they would cope with the emotional, practical and financial aspects of raising several children at once.
 Rest assured that most families will successfully overcome any perceived obstacles, and raising HOMs can be an overwhelmingly positive and awe-inspiring experience.